leezx/ConSurf-StandAlone/README.md

 python stand_alone_consurf.py --algorithm HMMER --Maximum_Likelihood --seq /home/zz950/softwares/ConSurf/test.fasta --dir /home/zz950/softwares/ConSurf/test
 ```

-6. Compare results from stand alone and web server versions.
+6. Compare results between stand alone and web server versions.
 **Confirmed.
 The same.**

 # Others
 - all log info is in `test/log.txt` file.
-The full command and error info.
+It contains the full commands and error info.
 It's useful for debug.
 - a similar tool using deep learning. `vespa_emb Input_protein_seq -o data/embeddings.h5  --prott5_weights_cache data/cache` [don't like it!]
 - One module (-im) of rate4site is broken. `Likelihood after optimization is -0x1.c39f46ba773c5p+14`.
 The log(likelihoodsV[pos]) is negative and the script will stop.
-So we will use (-ib) module [rate inference method].
+So we will use (-ib) module [These are rate inference methods].
 ```
 Assertion failed: (log(likelihoodsV[pos])>0.0), function computeML_siteSpecificRate, file siteSpecificRate.cpp, line 27.
 Abort trap: 6